mypan/che/core/commons/che-core-commons-schedule/README.md

 # Che job scheduling framework
 ## About
-There is such common programming use case when you need to execute some method periodically.
+There is such a common programming use case when you need to execute some method periodically.
-Usually it implemented with help of some sort ThreadPoolExecutor.
-But often developers don't pay necessary attention for thread start stop routine.
-As a result we have unnamed thread or thread that never stops, etc. Scheduling framework made to take away all threading routine away from developer and add a couple of new features.
+Usually it is implemented with some sort of a ThreadPoolExecutor.
+However, often developers don't pay enough attention to thread start stop routine.
+As a result we have an unnamed thread or thread that never stops, etc. Scheduling framework will take away all threading routine away from developer and add a couple of new features.

 ## Features
-- Run job with fixed rate
+- Run job with a fixed rate
-- Run job with fixed delay
+- Run job with a fixed delay
 - Run job according to the cron expression
 - Error logging
 - Container configuration